-ANSWER: It is true that not everyone begins life with the same advantages, and some people have it harder than others.
-But I do not believe that the color of a person's skin determines his or her lot in life.
-Nor do I believe, as CRT advocates do, that people can be lumped together as either oppressors or victims, depending on their skin color.
+ANSWER: Not everyone begins life with the same advantages, and some people have it harder than others.
+But the color of a person's skin does not determine his or her lot in life.
+I reject the idea that people can be categorized as either oppressors or victims, depending on their skin color.
 I reject any ideology that teaches people to feel helpless in this land of opportunity.
 And I believe that all of us are privileged to live in the freest country on earth.